What is an Apprenticeship?

-- Functional / Core Skills Level 2 Maths and English (If required, and if not already completed during the Apprenticeship)
+- Level 2 functional / core skills maths and English (if required, and if not already completed during the level 2 apprenticeship)

-An NVQ Level 2 Diploma is equivalent to five GCSE passes and an NVQ Level 3 Diploma is equivalent to two ‘A’ level passes.
-By enrolling onto the Thomas Cook Co-operative Travel Apprenticeship Programme you are agreeing to complete both the Level 2 and Level 3 Apprenticeship.
+An NVQ level 2 diploma is equivalent to five GCSE passes and an NVQ level 3 diploma is equivalent to two A-level passes.
+By enrolling onto the Thomas Cook Co-operative Travel apprenticeship programme, you’re agreeing to complete both the level 2 and level 3 apprenticeships

-A National Vocational Qualification (NVQ) is a work-based qualification, which means that you are assessed on everyday tasks you complete as part of your job.
-You will build an e-portfolio of work-based evidence, which includes observations, product evidence, witness testimonies, questions and answers and statement writing.
+A National Vocational Qualification (NVQ) is a work-based qualification, which means that you’re assessed on everyday tasks you complete as part of your job.
+You’ll build an e-portfolio of work-based evidence, which will include observations, product evidence, witness testimonies and statements.

-A Technical Certificate is an Awarding Body Progression Award.
-It is designed to give you more knowledge and understanding of your job.
-To achieve your Technical Certificate you will study towards and pass a number of exams and will also complete several assignments.
-Topics covered include travel geography, customer service, special interest holidays and travel planning.
+A technical certificate is also an industry recognised national qualification; it focuses on the knowledge and understanding you’ll need to complete your apprenticeship.
+To achieve the technical certificate, you’ll need to pass a few assessments and complete several assignments.
+Topics covered in the technical certificate include travel geography, customer service, special interest holidays and travel planning.